Addictions Education (AE) Certificate

 This interdisciplinary certificate program prepares students to provide counseling, education services, and/or support services to individuals experiencing addiction issues.
 Individuals who complete the program will be knowledgeable about the various components of addictions and gain skills related to their professional field such as prevention strategies, assessment procedures, intervention skills, treatment planning, and recovery support.
 This program is appropriate for both licensed eligible mental health professionals (i.e., Professional Counselors, Social Workers), as well as bachelor level employees (i.e., mental health support professionals, human resources administrators and staff).

 The 15 credit hour certificate program includes the following required courses.
 All required courses can be taken on-line; electives are offered on-line, web-enhanced, and in face-to-face formats.

 - CNS 637 Theories of Addictions (3 credit hours) This course involves introduction to theoretical, philosophical and historical premises of addictions.
 Topics include professional ethics, diversity, family roles and relationships, and dual diagnosis.

 - CNS 647 Addictions: Assessment, Diagnosis, & Treatment Planning (3 credit hours) This course involves the selection, administration, and interpretation of assessment methods and techniques used to diagnose addiction disorders, as well as the development of appropriate treatment plans and issues involved in treatment planning.
 Admission to or completion of approved graduate program in a helping profession, and Instructor permission and CNS 637.

-- CNS 667 Counseling Substance Abusers & Their Families (3 credit hours) Counseling issues to substance abuse diagnosis, treatment and aftercare program.
+- CNS 667 Counseling Substance and Process Addictions (3 credit hours) Counseling issues to substance abuse diagnosis, treatment and aftercare program.